knative/client/knb/README.md

 ##### Create custom `kn` distribution

 The `knb` can be used to generate enhanced `kn` source files with inlined plugins.

 Create configuration file `.kn.yaml` in a root directory of `knative/client` that should specify at least `name, module, version` coordinates of the plugin.
 The `plugin distro` will generated the required go files and add dependency to `go.mod`.

 Required:
 * name
 * module - go module name to be used for import and in go.mod file
-* version - accepted values are git tag or branch name of go module
+* version - accepted values are git tag or branch name of go module.

 Optional:
 * pluginImportPath - import path override, default `$module/plugin`
-* replace - go module replacement defined by `module,version`
+* replace - go module replacement defined by `module,version`.

 Example of `.kn.yaml`
 ```yaml